dvukadinovic/globin/readme.md

 Development version of code for inversion of atomic and atmospheric parameters simultaneously.

+## Synthesis

+For simple synthesis we requiere two parameters: atmosphere and number of threads for computations to use.
+Also, we are requiered and to write wavelength grid data on which we want to synthesise spectrum.

+## Inversion

+In inversion case we need observations, nodes and values of parameters in nodes.
+Wavelength grid is determined from observations (we assume that wavelength grid is stored with observations).

 ## Input files

 First of all, we use same input as RH code since the forward modeling is based